whitemike889/VimeoNetworking/README.md

 You're initialized, you're configured, you're authenticated.
 Now you're ready to rock!
 Let's start hitting some endpoints. 🤘

-### Making Requests
+### Constructing Requests

 We represent each interaction with the Vimeo API as an instance of `Request`.
 Each one holds its own understanding of HTTP method, URL path, parameters (if any), expected model object type, caching behavior, and (if desired) retry-after-failure behavior.
-That's a lot to grasp up front, so let's step back and look at the simplest request we can make:
+That's a lot to grasp up front, so let's step back and look at the simplest request we can make, a single video:

 ```Swift
 let videoRequest = Request<VIMVideo>(path: "/videos/45196609")
 ```

 There are two critical takeaways here:
 - `<VIMVideo>`: the generic type of the model object.
-This is what request will return in the `Response` if it's successful.
+This is what the request will return in the `Response` if it's successful.
 - `path: "..."`: the API endpoint we want to call, you can see a whole host of other options at [Vimeo API Endpoints](https://developer.vimeo.com/api/endpoints)

-By declaring the expected model object type, we can ensure that the both the request and the parsing of the JSON is successful, and we can guarantee that our `Response` precisely matches this expectation.
+By declaring the expected model object type, we can ensure that both the request and the parsing of the JSON is successful, and we can guarantee that our `Response` precisely matches this expectation.
 All potential Vimeo models are already implemented in **VimeoNetworking**, and they're available for use in your own implementation.
-Model classes are all named with the `VIM` suffix: `VIMUser`, `VIMChannel`, `VIMCategory`, and so on.
+Model classes are all named with the `VIM` prefix: `VIMUser`, `VIMChannel`, `VIMCategory`, and so on.

-### Handling Responses
+### Sending Requests and Handling Responses

-After we send that response, we'll get a `Result` enum back.
+After we send that request, we'll get a `Result` enum back.
 This could be either a `.Success` or a `.Failure` value.  `.Success` will contain a `Response` object, while `.Failure` will contain an `NSError`.
 Switch between these two cases to handle whichever is encountered:

 ```Swift
 vimeoClient.request(videoRequest) { result in